monora/rgl/README.md

 ## Copying

 RGL is Copyright (c) 2002,2004,2005,2008,2013,2015,2019 by Horst Duchene.
-It is free software, and may be redistributed under the terms specified in the README file of the Ruby distribution.
+It is free software, and may be redistributed under the license and terms specified in the README file of the Ruby distribution.